-California Hair Extensions Salon, Academy & Hair Loss Center is Now Accepting Insurance Payments for the Multitude of Hair Loss Conditions Listed Below.
+California Hair Extensions Salon & the San Diego Hair Loss Center is Now Accepting Insurance Payments for Medical Hair Loss Conditions

 Alopecia Areata usually begins when clumps of hair fall out, resulting in totally smooth, round hairless patches on the scalp.
 In some cases the hair may become thinner without noticeable patches of baldness, or it may grow and break off, leaving short stubs (called "exclamation point" hair).
 In rare cases, complete loss of scalp hair and body hair occurs.
 The hair loss often comes and goes and hair will grow back over several months in one area but will fall out in another area.